commercetools/nodejs/docs/cli/csv-parser-discount-code.md

 - The `--delimiter` flag specifies the delimiter used in the input file.
 Defaults to `','` if omitted.
 - The `--multiValueDelimiter` flag specifies the delimiter for multiValue cells in CSV.
 Note that only the `cartDiscounts` field if present should contain multiple values.
 Defaults to `';'` if omitted.
 - The `--continueOnProblems` flag specifies if the module should continue parsing discount codes if it encounters an error.
 Defaults to `false` if omitted.
-- The `--maxErrors` flag specifies the maximum number of errors to log.
-This flag is ignored if `--continueOnProblems` is omitted or set to `false`.
-Defaults to 20.

 ### JS
 For more direct usage, it is possible to use this module directly: